ntx007/ntx-linux-utility-menu/README.md

 The script shows a numbered interactive menu.
 Enter the number of the action you want to run and press Enter.

-### Command-line (tested on Debian / Ubuntu)
+### Run from the command line (download & run)

-You can download and run the script directly from the command line.
-This method has been tested and works on Debian and Ubuntu systems:
+You can quickly download the script and run it directly on a server using curl and bash.
+Always review scripts downloaded from the internet before running them.

 ```bash
 curl -fsSL -o ntx-utility-menu.sh https://raw.githubusercontent.com/ntx007/ntx-linux-utility-menu/refs/heads/main/ntx-utility-menu.sh